-The Commission on Dental Accreditation (CODA) American Dental Association (ADA) accredited Dental Hygiene program at Savannah Technical College Offers a sequence of courses that prepares students for positions in the dental profession.
+The Dental Hygiene program at Savannah Technical College offers a sequence of courses that prepares students for positions in the dental profession.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 Registered and licensed dental hygienists work in a variety of professional settings.
 The public is most familiar with dental hygienists in the private dental office, where they perform numerous critical services designed to detect and prevent diseases of the mouth.
-These include oral prophylaxis; examining the head, neck, and oral areas for signs of disease; educating patients about oral hygien; taking or developing radiographs; and applying fluoride or sealants.
+These include oral prophylaxis; examining the head, neck, and oral areas for signs of disease; educating patients about oral hygiene; taking and/or developing radiographs; and applying fluoride and/or sealants.
 In this setting, registered dental hygienists play a vital role in protecting the oral health of the American public.
 Program graduates receive an Associate of Science in Dental Hygiene.